pitrak1/lattice2d/README.md

 #### ThreadedSync (lattice2d.utilities.threaded_sync)
 This file contains a means to make all clients wait on other clients at a particular point.
 This class contains a count set on contruction and protected by a lock on reads and writes, and only once the `count` method is called the number of times specified will the `done` method return true.

 ## Using the Full Solution
 This is meant to do even more of the baseline heavy lifting for either a local game or a client/server networked game.

 Starting the client should be as easy as importing the `run` function from `lattice2d.full.full_client` and calling it, after setting up the additional configuration options (see the `Configuration` section for details).
 If you've specified a networked game in the configuration, you'll need to spin up a server as well.
 This can be done by importing the `run` function from `lattice2d.full.full_server` and calling it, after setting up your configuration.
 The rest of using this solution should be defining behavior for your game by inheriting from these base classes.
 For this portion, I'm not going to go over every class, only the ones that I think an external user will need to create a game.

+### Common Classes (lattice2d.full.common)
+#### FullPlayer Class
+- inherits from ScaledActor

+This class is currently very small, only having three attributes: `name`, `connection`, and `game`.

+#### FullPlayerList Class
+- inherits from list
+- method `append`
+	- same as regular append but checks for name uniqueness
+	- arguments: the FullPlayer to add
+- method `destroy_by_connection`
+	- removes a player from the list based on matching connection
+	- arguments: the connection to remove
+- method `destroy_by_name`
+	- removes a player from the list based on matching name
+	- arguments: the name to remove
+- method `find_by_name`
+	- finds a player from the list based on matching name; false if not found
+	- arguments: the name to search for
+- method `find_by_connection`
+	- finds a player from the list based on matching connection; false if not found
+	- arguments: the connection to search for

+This class is meant to prevent having big list comprehensions all over the FullServerGame and FullServer classes.
+It just makes FullPlayers easier to work with by providing common functionality.

 ### Client Classes (lattice2d.full.full_client)
 #### FullClientState Class